MR

 • Rewards: 1 point for every $1 purchase + 25% extra cashback for all eligible travel purchases.

-The RBC Avion Visa Infinite offers up to $55,000 as a welcome bonus.
-You get 35,000 points when you are approved and 20,000 points when you spend a maximum of $5,000 within the first six months of card membership.
+The RBC Avion Visa Infinite doesn’t stop at just rewards.
+You can enjoy up to $55,000 in points as a welcome bonus.
+Upon approval, you’ll receive a fantastic 35,000 points, and an additional 20,000 points await you when you spend up to $5,000 within the first six months of card membership.

 Pros